Vancouver, Victoria and Eastern Railway

 The Vancouver, Victoria and Eastern Railway (VV&E) was a railway line proposed to connect Metro Vancouver with the Kootenays, in Canada.
-After acquisition by the Great Northern Railway (GN), most of the route was built, but a through service, using the arranged running rights on the tracks of other companies, never eventuated.
+After acquisition by the Great Northern Railway (GN), most of the route was built, but a passenger through service, using the arranged running rights on the tracks of other companies, never transpired.

 Capturing the Kootenay traffic

-The north-south mountain ranges of southeastern British Columbia directed the flow of traffic in those directions.
+The north–south mountain ranges of southeastern British Columbia directed the flow of traffic in those directions.
 In the late 1880s, steamboats connected with the transcontinental railways of either the Canadian Pacific Railway (CP), or to the south, the Northern Pacific Railway (NP), or the GN.
 In 1891, CP opened the isolated Columbia and Kootenay Railway (C&K) along an unnavigable stretch of the Kootenay River, solely to link boat routes.

 However, steamboats were seasonal because of ice in winter and low water in summer.
 In 1893, independent railroader Daniel Corbin was first to address this problem by opening his Spokane Falls and Northern Railway (SF&N) and Nelson and Fort Sheppard Railway (N&FS) link across the border into the Kootenays.
 Not surprisingly, Spokane, Washington became the principal city serving the Kootenay region.
 Vancouver's dislike of the US encroachment equaled its contempt for CP's local monopoly, and its cartage of Kootenay traffic eastward.
 Denied the benefits of this BC mineral wealth, Vancouver promoted the idea of an independent Coast-to-Kootenay railway.

 In 1898, Daniel Corbin's Kettle River Valley Railway, a paper railroad, sought such a federal charter.
 Suspicion by Vancouver and opposition by CP defeated the request.
 Meanwhile, CP's isolated Columbia and Western Railway (C&W) extended westward from West Robson via Grand Forks, reaching Midway by the end of 1899.